One Small Step

-Purdue alumni have flown more than one-third of all manned U.S. flights, including Gus Grissom from Project Mercury in 1961; Neil Armstrong, Eugene Cernan and Grissom in the Gemini program in 1965 and 1966, and Armstrong and Cernan in the Apollo program from 1969-1972.
-Neil Armstrong and Eugene Cernan, respectively, were the first and last men to set foot on the moon.
+Purdue alumni have flown more than one-third of all manned U.S. flights, including Gus Grissom from Project Mercury in 1961; Neil Armstrong, Eugene Cernan and Grissom in the Gemini program in 1965 and 1966; and Armstrong and Cernan in the Apollo program from 1969-1972.
+Armstrong and Cernan were the first and most recent men to set foot on the Moon.

-One of NASA's seven original astronauts, Virgil "Gus" Grissom, made a 15-minute sub-orbital flight aboard his Mercury 4 capsule on July 21, 1961, making him the second American in space.
-On January 27, 1967, Grissom, fellow Purdue alumnus Roger Chaffee and Ed White made the ultimate sacrifice when a flash fire consumed their Apollo 1 capsule during a simulated launch at Cape Kennedy, Florida.
+One of NASA's seven original astronauts, Grissom, made a 15-minute sub-orbital flight aboard his Mercury 4 capsule on July 21, 1961, making him the second American in space.
+On January 27, 1967, Grissom, fellow Purdue alumnus Roger Chaffee and Ed White made the ultimate sacrifice when a flash fire consumed their Apollo 1 capsule during a simulated launch at Cape Kennedy, Fla.

-The nation's manned space missions took on an entirely new course with the advent of the Space Shuttle.
+The nations manned space missions took on an entirely new course with the advent of the Space Shuttle.
 In 1984, Charles Walker, as payload specialist on Discovery, was the first Purdue alumnus aboard a Space Shuttle.
 John Blaha (in 1996) and David Wolf (in 1997) are two of the seven Americans who flew on the Russian space Station MIR.
-More recently David Wolf served on STS-112 (October 2002) which was an International Space station Assembly mission.
+Recently Wolf served on STS-112 (October 2002), which was an International Space station Assembly mission.